Dreaming about someone’s death can mean you are worried about them. But in dream interpretation, death can also mean a change or transition.

 Death can show up in many types of dreams.
 Whether it’s your own death or someone else’s, there’s a good chance your dream is really about unresolved issues.

-Dreams about family members dying
+Dreams about parents or family members dying

 When you dream about a loved one dying, it might be due to changes — whether perceived or actual — to your relationships.

 Dreaming about yourself dying could mean that you’re in a major life transition.